 Working Papers (Drafts available upon request)

 Jan H. Pierskalla, Adam Lauretig, Andrew S. Rosenberg, and Audrey Sacks, "Democratization and Representative Bureaucracy---An Analysis of Promotion Patterns in Indonesia's Civil Service, 1980-2015.''
-Revise and Resubmit at the American Journal of Political Science.
+Revised and Resubmitted to the American Journal of Political Science.

 Abstract: Civil service organizations in the developing world are often unrepresentative of the populations they serve.
 This has important consequences for the quality of public goods provision and the bureaucracy's perceived trustworthiness.
 We explore the effect of democratization on the discrimination against women and minorities in the civil service.
 We argue that democratization leads to increased discrimination due to the politicization of identity cleavages.
 We test our argument using administrative data from Indonesia that covers the universe of career histories of all 4+ million active civil servants.
 We exploit the exogenous timing of Indonesia's democratization and the staggered introduction of local direct elections for identification purposes.
 We find strong evidence that democratization worsened the career prospects of female and some religious minority bureaucrats.
 Penalties are higher for employees of departments led by conservative Muslim parties, in districts with larger Muslim party vote shares, and in the religiously conservative province of Aceh.